plumacloud/pluma-svelte-router/README.md

 * `notFoundComponent` a component reference that will be rendered if there are no matched routes.
 * `scrollToTop` determines if the scroll should be set to the top left when transitioning to a new route.
 The default is `true`.
+* `manageScroll` if set to `false` all scrolling features of the router will be disabled.
+The browser will be in charge of restoring scroll poisitons.
+The default is `true`.

 ### Route configuration options
 * `path` the path of the route